angular/preboot/README.md

 #### PrebootOptions

 * `appRoot` (**required**) - One or more selectors for apps in the page (i.e. so one string or an array of strings).
-* `buffer` (default true) - If true, preboot will attempt to buffer client rendering to an extra hidden div.
+* `buffer` (default `true`) - If true, preboot will attempt to buffer client rendering to an extra hidden div.
 In most cases you will want to leave the default (i.e. true) but may turn off if you are debugging an issue.
 * `minify` (deprecated) - minification has been removed in v6.
 Minification should be handled by the end-user
 * `eventSelectors` (defaults below) - This is an array of objects which specify what events preboot should be listening for on the server view and how preboot should replay those events to the client view.
 See Event Selector section below for more details but note that in most cases, you can just rely on the defaults and you don't need to explicitly set anything here.
-* `noReplay` (default false) - The only reason why you would want to set this to true is if you want to manually trigger the replay yourself.
-This contrasts with the event selector `noReplay`, because this option is global
+* `replay` (default `true`) - The only reason why you would want to set this to `false` is if you want to manually trigger the replay yourself.
+This contrasts with the event selector `replay`, because this option is global

 This comes in handy for situations where you want to hold off on the replay and buffer switch until AFTER some async events occur (i.e. route loading, http calls, etc.).
 By default, replay occurs right after bootstrap is complete.
 In some apps, there are more events after bootstrap however where the page continues to change in significant ways.
-Basically if you are making major changes to the page after bootstrap then you will see some jank unless you set `noReplay` to `true` and then trigger replay yourself once you know that all async events are complete.
+Basically if you are making major changes to the page after bootstrap then you will see some jank unless you set `replay` to `false` and then trigger replay yourself once you know that all async events are complete.

 To manually trigger replay, simply inject the EventReplayer like this: